 PROTECT PATIENTS.
 STOP 340B CUTS!

-UPDATE: On May 17, 2021, the Health Resources & Services Administration (HRSA) sent letters to the six drug manufacturers refusing 340B discounts to safety-net hospitals and providers on drugs dispensed at community pharmacies.
+UPDATE: On May 17, 2021, the Health Resources & Services Administration (HRSA) sent letters to six drug manufacturers refusing 340B discounts to safety-net hospitals and providers on drugs dispensed at community pharmacies.
 The letters said the drug manufacturers are in violation of the law.
 The companies must restore 340B pricing on drugs dispensed at community pharmacies and refund providers for past overcharges.

 Please read HRSA’s announcement.